Marcel René von Herrfeldt: Principal work and Motives

 Exploring the treasure-chest of antique mythology, his preoccupation with nude painting and women portrayals are accompanied with Max Drost's dictum that Herrfeldt is the herald of women's beauty.

 His affinity to antique Mythology is pivotal and explicit in his masterpiece Poseidon, completed in 1960, a phase Herrfeldt himself refers to as his peak.
 Herrfeldt only dates this piece of art.
 Herrfeldt's masterpiece is created by a time when the Age of Aquarius is of special interest.
 Moreover, Herrfeldt not only portrays women, but men as well.
 His interpretation of Narciss is a typical example.
 The interpretations of Salome, Judith and the slave women, the latter catching huge attention when exhibited in 1921 in the Glaspalast, are key paintings as well.
 Further topics are his extensive studies of water, music and dancing scenes.
 The portrayals of women and focus on power relations and subjection runs like a golden thread through his creations.
 These portrayals are expressive, idealized and provocative, especially in the context of the 1920s.

 Impact

-Despite of his absence in current debates, Herrfeldt can be related to modern Pinup culture.
+Despite his absence in current debates, Herrfeldt can be related to modern Pinup culture.
 In addition, the tension of erotic, idealized portrayals and emancipation is not a controversy limited to his epoch, but steadily reappears and recently becomes manifest in the context of the Femen Movement.